 V. AVOIDING CONFLICTS OF INTEREST

-LUMEN publishing house requests that the sources of funding for the works reported in the manuscript be fully acknowledged and that any conflicts of interest be indicated.
+LUMEN Scientific Publishing House requests that the sources of funding for the works reported in the manuscript be fully acknowledged and that any conflicts of interest be indicated.

-LUMEN publishing house requests a declaration regarding the conflicts of interest of the authors for all the manuscripts transmitted to the journals or sent for publication in volume.
+LUMEN Scientific Publishing House requests a declaration regarding the conflicts of interest of the authors for all the manuscripts transmitted to the journals or sent for publication in volume.
 The authors are asked to disclose any possible conflict of interest at the end of the manuscript.
 All reported conflicts of interest will be published in a separate section in the manuscript.
 If conflicts of interest are not reported, the mention “No conflicts of interest” will be included.

 Possible conflicts of interest include financial interests related to the issues discussed in the manuscript; for example, patent ownership, data ownership, consulting, speaker fees.